DevModeChris/DinoRun/README.md

 Want to learn how the game works?
 Start by looking at these files:

 1. First, check out `index.html` - it's like the game's skeleton
-2. Then look at `core/game.js` - it's the brain of our game!
+2. Then look at `src/game/config.js` - it's the brain of our game!
-3. Look at `core/input.js` - it handles all the controls
+3. Look at `src/game/objects/` - it handles all the game objects
-4. Check out `entities/dino.js` - it controls our dinosaur character
+4. Check out `src/game/scenes/` - it controls our game scenes
-5. Try reading `entities/obstacle.js` and `config/obstacles.js` to see how obstacles work
+5. Try reading `src/game/ui/` to see how the UI works
-6. Look at `entities/powerup.js` and `config/powerups.js` to learn about special abilities
-7. Finally, explore `entities/mob.js` and `config/mobs.js` to see how creatures work

 All the code has comments that explain what's happening!